HorusRS/Horus/docs/Protocol.md

 ## Key features and steps
 1. Agents are running on port 2222, Server is running on port 2121
+	- The agents are running first and wait for a message from the server
+	- The server runs after being told what agents are available and sends them the first message (next step)
 2. Server makes the first message and Authenticates the agent
+	- Server will authenticate the agent using the public key
 3. Agents are authenticating the server
+	- Agents will authenticate the server by the public key as well
 4. Server syncs the configuration and settings files
+	- The server makes sure that the orders the user has defined on the server side are known to the agents before they start their actions
 5. Server tells the agents to start running
+	- The end of the predictable parts
 * From here the agents will pass alerts and information as needed to the server and the server will send messages only for killing the agent or updating files or settings

 ## Table and definitions